 (PAC Code: DC840 year long / PAC Code: DC835 - single semester only)

 * Please note basic computer programming skills are required for Data Analytics

 DCU Business School

-- MSc in Business: Management (PAC Code: DC512 year long / PAC Code: DC650 - single semester only).
+- MSc in Management (Business) - (PAC Codes: DC512 year long / DC650 - single semester).
 This course is suitable for non business graduates.
-The Immersion week for will take place from 15th - 19th September.

 Faculty of Science and Health